univention/univention-corporate-server/doc/manual/user-management/user-templates.rst

 :envvar:`directory/manager/templates/alphanum/whitelist`.
 If this option is applied to an entire field, even manually placed symbols like the ``@`` in an email address are removed.
-To avoid that, this option should be applied to specific attributes only or desired symbols should be entered into the whitelist.
+To avoid that, this option should be applied to specific attributes only or needed symbols should be entered into the whitelist.

 The options ``:strip`` or ``:trim`` remove all white space characters from the